 Back when they were still burbling away in the indie band primordial ooze, Metallica gave away free tapes of their first demo to their fans and encouraged them to trade them freely.
 They even encouraged fans to record their live shows and trade them in an active underground network.

-But why on Earth would Metallica just give away the one commodity that could possibly earn them some money?
+But why on Earth would Metallica just give away the one commodity that could possibly earn some or make more money?

 Well, imagine you’re way into heavy metal and someone hands you this unmarked tape.
 You put it on and it totally blows your mind.
 What happens next?